Gauge reads exact current density in anodizing tank

 REPLACEMENT ALUMINUM PLATE

-One plate that presents exactly 1Aluminum plate for measuring anodizing current sq. foot of area for accurate measurements.
-Corners are rounded.
+6 x 12″ aluminum plate, 6061-T6 grade.
+Presents exactly 1Aluminum plate for measuring anodizing current sq. foot of area for accurate measurements.
 Thickness is 0.050 inches.
-Center hole for mounting.
+Center hole for mounting and rounded corners.